anoma/nspec/docs/tutorial/engines/conventions.md

 As final requirement, you must add the engine family to the `docs/everything.juvix.md` file in the "Engines" section.
-That is, if the engine family is the `ticker`, you would add the following line to the file, for example
+That is, if the engine family is the `ticker`, you would add the following line:

 ```diff
 module everything;